Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Reference cable model

 Contacts between strands permit the flow of IS coupling currents.
 We distinguish two types of contacts: adjacent and crossing, pictured in blue and red, respectively, in Fig.~\ref{circuitModel}(a) and (c).
 The contact resistance between adjacent strands over periodicity length $\ell_\text{s}$ is denoted by $\Ra$ ($\Omega$).
 The contact resistance between crossing strands, i.e., the resistance associated with the surface of one of the red rhombuses in Fig.~\ref{circuitModel}(a), is denoted by $\Rc$ ($\Omega$).

-The CATI method for the cable was introduced in~\cite{dular2024simulation}, as an extension of the CATI method for strands~\cite{dular2024coupled}, which itself was inspired by the work in~\cite{satiramatekul2005contribution}.
-The CATI method for the cable solves for the axial current density and transverse magnetic field using a 2D FE formulation, e.g., on the mesh of Fig.~\ref{circuitModel}(b).
-In this 2D FE formulation, the strand currents and voltages are coupled with the IS coupling currents and voltages via circuit equations that encode the periodicity of the cable.
+The cable is solved with the CATI method described in~\cite{dular2024simulation}, based on the work in~\cite{dular2024coupled, satiramatekul2005contribution}.
+The CATI method for the cable solves for the axial current density and transverse magnetic field using a 2D FE formulation, e.g., on the mesh of Fig.~\ref{circuitModel}(b), and coupled the strand currents and voltages with the IS coupling currents and voltages via circuit equations that encode the periodicity of the cable.
 The circuit coupling is illustrated in Fig.~\ref{circuitModel}(c).
 Compared to the circuit presented in~\cite{dular2024simulation}, the crossing contacts are now grouped into a single connection per strand, hence the lumped resistance value $\Rc/2$ for the crossing resistors.
-This choice has a minor influence on the numerical results and leads to more accurate solutions for excitations in the $\ex$ direction\footnote{With this modification, the transverse currents can be interpreted as flowing midway between two successive - and identical, by periodicity - cross-sections where the axial currents are solved, as is the case for the CATI method applied on the strand~\cite{dular2024coupled}.}.
+This choice has a minor influence on the numerical results but leads to more accurate solutions for excitations in the $\ex$ direction\footnote{With this modification, the transverse currents can be interpreted as flowing midway between two successive - and identical, by periodicity - cross-sections where the axial currents are solved, as is the case for the CATI method applied on the strand~\cite{dular2024coupled}.}.

 In~\cite{dular2024simulation}, strands are modelled as massive conductors~\cite{dular2000dual} with low resistivity.
-This was necessary to verify the model with a conventional 3D FE reference model, in which a massive conductor approach is required to allow for IS coupling currents.
+This was necessary to verify the model with a conventional 3D FE reference model, in which a massive conductor approach is required to allow for the flow of IS coupling currents.